andrejbauer/mathematics-and-computation/_drafts/2019-10-27-runners-in-action.md

 Eff hardly has the ability to discard the external world, or to make it bifurcate into two separate realities.

-If `IO` monad is not really monad and a top-level handler is not really a handler, then what we have is a case of ingenious hackery in need of proper PL design.
+If `IO` monad is not an honest monad and a top-level handler is not really a handler, then what we have is a case of ingenious hackery in need of proper programming-language design.

 How precisely does an operation call in the program cause an effect in the external world?
 As we have just seen, some sort of runtime environment or top